Bayesian network: Factorization definition

 The set of parents is a subset of the set of non-descendants because the graph is acyclic.

+Marginal independence structure

+In general, learning a Bayesian network from data is known to be NP-hard.
+This is due in part to the combinatorial explosion of enumerating DAGs as the number of variables increases.
+Nevertheless, insights about an underlying Bayesian network can be learned from data in polynomial time by focusing on its marginal independence structure: while the conditional independence statements of a distribution modeled by a Bayesian network are encoded by a DAG (according to the factorization and Markov properties above), its marginal independence statements—the conditional independence statements in which the conditioning set is empty—are encoded by a simple undirected graph with special properties such as equal intersection and independence numbers.

 Developing Bayesian networks

 Developing a Bayesian network often begins with creating a DAG G such that X satisfies the local Markov property with respect to G. Sometimes this is a causal DAG.
 The conditional probability distributions of each variable given its parents in G are assessed.
 In many cases, in particular in the case where the variables are discrete, if the joint distribution of X is the product of these conditional distributions, then X is a Bayesian network with respect to G.

 Markov blanket

 The Markov blanket of a node is the set of nodes consisting of its parents, its children, and any other parents of its children.
 The Markov blanket renders the node independent of the rest of the network; the joint distribution of the variables in the Markov blanket of a node is sufficient knowledge for calculating the distribution of the node.
 X is a Bayesian network with respect to G if every node is conditionally independent of all other nodes in the network, given its Markov blanket.